 Another brand of oral irrigator stocked in many high street shops and online outlets is Panasonic.
 They have three models which are all cordless.
 One, marketed as a ‘travel' flosser, uses AA batteries while the other two have a charging dock.

-Panasonic’s travel water flosser, the EW-DJ10, is a cheaper alternative to some other brands while still being a well-known name.
-Its 165ml reservoir lasts for about 40 seconds, and it has two pressure settings which emit a jet of water.
+Panasonic's travel water flosser, the EW-DJ10, is a cheaper alternative to some other brands while still being a well-known name.
+Its 165ml reservoir lasts for about 40 seconds, and it has two pressure settings that emit a jet of water.

-It’s not just its portability which makes it suitable for travel; the water reservoir doubles up as a travel case to store the nozzle safely and reduce the amount of space it takes up.
+It's not just its portability that makes it suitable for travel; the water reservoir doubles up as a travel case to store the nozzle safely and reduce the amount of space it takes up.